By Jared Balbona ’14

 of Montreal’s greatness lies within its members’ unique ability to create experimental pop music.

 Their tracks possess an overwhelming density, yet they maintain their infectious appeal with each listen.
-While the group evolves musically with every album, lyrically, front man Kevin Barnes never loses sight of his two favorite topics: sex and Kevin Barnes.
+While the group evolves musically with every album, lyrically, front man Kevin Barnes never loses sight of his two favorite topics: relationships and Kevin Barnes.

 Structurally, “Paralytic Stalks” is no different from the band’s previous endeavors.
 It opens with simplicity and clarity, only to later erupt in an explosion of chaos and self-hatred; the record is accentuated with Barnes’ realizations about himself and of society.